 Space Day | EAA Aviation Museum

-Get ready for takeoff and bring out your inner astronaut on Saturday, October 9, 2021, when the EAA Aviation Museum’s annual Space Day returns to Oshkosh, Wisconsin.
-Space Day is part of a global celebration of World Space Week, and this year's theme recognizes women in space.
-Kids and adults of all ages are invited to join us as we celebrate Space Day 2021 with interactive exhibits and special guest appearances.
+Get ready for takeoff and bring out your inner astronaut on Saturday, October 8, 2022, when the EAA Aviation Museum’s annual Space Day returns to Oshkosh, Wisconsin.
+Space Day is part of a global celebration of World Space Week, and this year's theme recognizes sustainability in space.

-Mercury and Gemini Capsule Replicas: Climb inside a full-scale replica of the Mercury space capsule, which was the first U.S. spacecraft, and the Gemini space capsule, which helped NASA get ready for the Apollo moon landings.
+- Mercury and Gemini Capsule Replicas: Climb inside a full-scale replica of the Mercury space capsule, which was the first U.S. spacecraft, and the Gemini space capsule, which helped NASA get ready for the Apollo moon landings.

-Moon Game: You’ve landed on the moon, now what?
+- Moon Game: You’ve landed on the moon, now what?
 Work as a team with your family to solve a series of challenges founded in science about living and doing research on the moon.

-Compressed Air Rockets: 3, 2, 1….Blast off!
+- Compressed Air Rockets: 3, 2, 1….Blast off!
 Learn what makes a rocket fly high as you build an air-compressed rocket out of basic household materials.

 Space Day Speakers